bradleesand/cppgm-pa3/README.md

 `intmax_t` and `uintmax_t` are in `#include <cstdint>`.
 On the standard platform they are typedefs `long int` and `unsigned long int`, which are both 64-bit.

+> We will course-define the interpretation of this to mean that each `integral-literal` is interpreted as per its phase 7 PA2 post-tokenization type first.
+Then after that, if it is signed it is promoted to `intmax_t`, and if it is unsigned it is promoted to `uintmax_t`.
+For this course footnote 148 shall be considered a standard defect, and should be ignored.

 Promote each `integral-literal` to one of these two types depending on if it is signed or unsigned.

 It is course-defined (and by the ABI and bootstrap) that following integral types are signed: